Dmoro/GameOfLife/README.md

 # GameOfLife
 My version of Conway's Game of Life.
-I used it to learn javascript Run it here: https://rawgit.com/Dmoro/GameOfLife/master/index.html
+I used this exercise to learn about JavaScript and HTML5.

+Run it here: https://rawgit.com/Dmoro/GameOfLife/master/index.html